jordanchia/isomerpages-mlaw/_law-practice-entities-and-lawyers/3c-submit-a-complaint-about-a-law-practice-entity.md

 second_nav_title: Other Services
 ---

-Report a breach by a Law Practice Entity sss
+Report a breach by a Law Practice Entity
 ---

 <table>